-Having a Massachusetts restraining order against yourself may be one of the most startling and distressing experiences a person can have.
-The fact that many individuals are unaware of the impending legal action makes it that much more unexpected.
+Having a restraining order against yourself may be one of the most distressing experiences you've ever faced.
+The fact that many individuals are unaware of the impending legal action makes it more difficult.
+If a restraining order has been filed against you, it is crucial to seek the help of an experienced attorney at Bellotti Law Group, P.C.
+We have over 30 years of experience and can help defend you.
+Call 617-225-2100 for a free consultation.

-Even though a restraining order is primarily a civil document, it forms part of your criminal record in Massachusetts.
-Whether or not a restraining order was issued.
-Whether the order imposed on you is legally warranted, a judge in Massachusetts will usually do so in the interest of public safety.
+A restraining order is primarily a civil document, but in Massachusetts, the order is still part of your criminal record.
+Judges in Massachusetts issue restraining orders in the interest of public safety.
 If you've been given a restraining order, you need to act quickly to challenge it in court.What is a Restraining Order in Massachusetts?

 A restraining order is a civil court order approved by a judge that helps persons who have been subjected to different forms of abuse in Massachusetts.
 An alleged victim seeking remedy under G.L. c.
 209A or G.L. c.
 258E is filing a civil lawsuit against the alleged abuser, not a criminal case.
 This is true even if the alleged abuse is being investigated as a criminal act.
 A violation of a legal restraining order, on the other hand, is a crime.
 The starting party, the alleged victim, is known as the plaintiff, and the opposing party, the alleged abuser, is known to as the defendant, as in most civil processes.